gto76/genome/README.md

 USAGE: ./sequencer5.sh "1 2 3"

 ### seqencer6.sh
-USAGE: ./sequencer5.sh "1 2 3" <no of chars in combinations> <optional sed query>
+USAGE: ./sequencer5.sh "1 2 3" <no-of-chars-in-combinations> <optional-sed-query>
 Run the query on files, numbered in first argument.
 If combination doesn't exist, mark it 0.
 Order by global frequency of combination.

 ### seqencerGbk2P1.sh
-USAGE: ./<script name>.sh "filenames" <no of chars in combinations> <results folder>
+USAGE: ./<script-name>.sh "filenames" <no-of-chars-in-combinations> <results-folder>
 WARNING: Always use double quotes around filenames, so they get treated as single argument.
-Only performs first part of operation and saves intermediate results in ./comb<number of chars in comb> subfolder.
+Only performs first part of operation and saves intermediate results in ./comb<number-of-chars-in-comb> subfolder.
 Run the query on files, numbered in first argument.
 If combination doesn't exist, mark it 0.
 Create dirs if they don't exist